Microsoft/Azure-RMSDocs.de-de/Azure-RMSDocs/configure-policy-migrate-labels.md

 ### <a name="comparing-the-behavior-of-protection-settings-for-a-label"></a>Vergleichen des Verhaltens von Schutzeinstellungen für eine Bezeichnung

-Verwenden Sie die folgende Tabelle, um zu ermitteln, wie sich die gleiche Schutz Einstellung für eine Bezeichnung anders verhält, je nachdem, ob Sie vom Azure Information Protection Client (klassisch), vom Azure Information Protection Unified Label-Client oder von Office-Apps verwendet wird. , bei denen die Bezeichnung bereits integriert ist (auch bekannt als "Native Büro Bezeichnung").
-Die Unterschiede im Bezeichnungs Verhalten können Ihre Entscheidung ändern, ob die Bezeichnungen veröffentlicht werden sollen, insbesondere wenn Sie über eine Kombination von Clients in Ihrer Organisation verfügen.
+Use the following table to identify how the same protection setting for a label behaves differently, depending on whether it's used by the Azure Information Protection client (classic), the Azure Information Protection unified labeling client, or by Office apps that have labeling built in (also known as "native Office labeling").
+The differences in label behavior might change your decision whether to publish the labels, especially when you have a mix of clients in your organization.

-Wenn Sie nicht sicher sind, wie Ihre Schutzeinstellungen konfiguriert sind, können Sie die Einstellungen im Bereich **Schutz** im Azure-Portal anzeigen.
+If you are not sure how your protection settings are configured, view their settings in the **Protection** pane, in the Azure portal.
 Eine Anleitung zu diesem Schritt finden Sie unter [So konfigurieren Sie eine Bezeichnung für Schutzeinstellungen](configure-policy-protection.md#to-configure-a-label-for-protection-settings).

 Schutzeinstellungen, die sich genauso verhalten, werden in der Tabelle nicht aufgeführt, mit den folgenden Ausnahmen:
 - Wenn Sie Office-Apps mit integrierter Bezeichnungsfunktion verwenden, werden Bezeichnungen im Datei-Explorer nicht angezeigt, es sei denn, Sie installieren auch den Azure Information Protection Unified Labeling-Client.